...

 Going north from Amanohashidate Beach, you will soon find this shrine in the pine forest.

-The shrine was originally built as a guardian shrine for the Chionji Temple that we mentioned before.
-Nowadays, it is a shrine that is said will fulfill your prayers relating to romantic relationships.
+The shrine was originally built as a guardian shrine for the Chionji Temple, which we mentioned earlier.
+Nowadays, it is said to be a shrine that will fulfil your prayers related to romantic relationships.

 Isoshimizu (磯清水)